djay23github/Openlane_Project/README.md

 ***OpenSTA tool*** - timing reports for the PMU FSM were calculated at different PVT corners

-change_process.py -  a python script to generate power and timing report summary of the different PVT corners graph_analysis.py -  a python script to analyze the graphs for power and timing summary report ( setup and old) at the different PVT corners
+change_process.py -  a python script to generate power and timing report summary of the different PVT corners graph_analysis.py -  a python script to analyze the graphs for power and timing summary report ( setup and hold) at the different PVT corners

 ---